 RAISESEE “Raw Materials Students Internships in East South-East Europe” project is the extension of RAISE project with special focus on countries in East and South-East Europe.
 The goal is to develop hands-on internships in working environments for secondary schools students.
 The mix of basic training in lab/industry safety rules, Raw Material related themes and of hands-on stages in “real world” research institutes, universities and industries will help students toward an informed choice of their university studies, allowing pupils to match their expectations and talents with the opportunities offered by the stakeholders in different Raw Materials sectors.
 A specific task of RAISESEE will also be the inclusion of several partners from ESEE area as active actors in training activities.

-Montanuniversität Leoben (Partner), ASTER S. Cons.
-P.A., Association of Technology Engineers of Republic of Srpska, Consiglio Nazionale delle Ricerche, HYdrogen for Development of Environmental Projects, National Institute of Materials Physics Bucharest, Politecnico di Milano, Tallinn University of Technology, University of Banja Luka, University of Oulu;
+Partner: Montanuniversität Leoben (RIC Leoben), Dnipro University of Technology (NMU Ukraine), Association of Technology Engineers of Republic of Srpska, Consiglio Nazionale delle Ricerche, HYdrogen for Development of Environmental Projects, Institute of Organic Chemistry with Centre of Phytochemistry, BAS (IOCCP BAS), National Institute of Materials Physics Bucharest, Politecnico di Milano, Tallinn University of Technology, University of Banja Luka, University of Oulu

 TrainESEE v.2 is a capacity building project focused at six Universities of East and South Eastern Europe.
 Targeted universities lack modern teaching methodology, and areas of training that need to be further developed include project development and management, innovative and entrepreneurial skills and science to business competences.
 These are some of the main reasons for lower performing in science and teaching and lower ranking of the Universities at the World University Rankings.
 Final consequences are that graduates from those Universities have lower innovation and entrepreneurial skills, and have weaker impact and starting positions in the industry compared to the European average.
 The 2-year project is focused on the academic staff of these universities.
 Four training modules will be developed: Teaching methodology; Project preparation and management; Innovation and entrepreneurial and Science to Business.
 Each participating RIS university will collaborate in preparation of the acceleration programmes.
 These programmes are planned to last continuously for minimum of 3 years after the implementation, increasing the percentage of the trained academic staff to >50% at each of the “Training” universities.